hpcloud-mon/monasca-hugo/content/root/about.md

 Monasca is built on several open-source technologies including: <!--more-->

 - [OpenStack](http://openstack.org): Monasca uses the [Keystone](http://docs.openstack.org/developer/keystone/) OpenStack Identity Service for authentication, authorization and multi-tenancy.
-Monasca is also in the process of integrating with several other OpenStack services such as [Heat](http://docs.openstack.org/developer/heat/) for auto-scaling and [Ceilometer](http://docs.openstack.org/developer/ceilometer/) for monitoring OpenStack resources.
+Monasca integrates with several other OpenStack services such as [Heat](http://docs.openstack.org/developer/heat/) for auto-scaling and [Ceilometer](http://docs.openstack.org/developer/ceilometer/) for monitoring OpenStack resources.
 Integrations with additional OpenStack services will be targeted in the future.
-- [StackTach.v3](http://stacktach.com/): A real-time event stream processing system.
-StackTach.v3 is used in the Monasca Event processing system that is under development.
 - [Apache Kafka](http://kafka.apache.org/): A high-throughput distributed messaging system.
 Kafka is a central component in Monasca and provides the infranstructure for all internal communications between components.
 - [Apache Storm](https://storm.apache.org/): A free and open source distributed realtime computation system.
 Apache Storm is used in the Monasca Threshold Engine.
 - [Apache ZooKeeper](https://zookeeper.apache.org/): Used by Kafka and Storm.